 Computer and Information Sciences

-The Computer and Information Sciences department offers three master's degrees, one doctoral degree, and two advanced certificates through GSAS.
+The Computer and Information Sciences department offers four master's degrees, one doctoral degree, and two advanced certificates through GSAS.
 These programs are registered STEM-designated programs, and all master's and doctoral programs allow for 36 months of OPT (12 months + 24 months STEM Extension).

 Masters Degrees and Advanced Certificates